 |

-This week we continue with conditionals: the if-else and variants, and logical operators.
+This session we finish conditionals: the if-else and variants, and logical operators.
+We also introduce functions and random numbers.

 |